Human rights in Solomon Islands

-Solomon Islands is a sovereign country in Melanesia consisting of many islands with a population of 561,231 (2013).
-It became self-governing from the United Kingdom in 1976 after three previous attempts at forming a Constitution.
-The Constitution of Solomon Islands was enacted in 1978.
-This however led to conflicts between cultures and armed conflict in the late 1990s forced a review of the 1978 Constitution.
-This review resulted in the Federal Constitution of the Solomon Islands Bill 2004 (SI) and various other amendments.
-The Human Rights Chapter, however, remained unchanged.
+Solomon Islands is a sovereign country in Melanesia consisting of many islands and, as of 2013, a population of 561,231.
+It became self-governing within the United Kingdom in 1976 after three previous attempts at forming a constitution.
+The Constitution of Solomon Islands was enacted in 1978, which led to conflicts between cultures; armed conflict in the late 1990s forced a review of the 1978 constitution.
+The review resulted in the Federal Constitution of the Solomon Islands Bill 2004 and other amendments.
+The chapter on human rights, however, remained unchanged.
+Human rights concerns and issues regarding education, water, sanitation, women's rights, and LGBTQ rights remain unresolved.

-As per The Constitution of Solomon Islands Statutory Instruments Chapter II outlines the Fundamental Rights and Freedoms of the Individual:
+As per the Constitution of Solomon Islands Statutory Instruments, Chapter II outlines the Fundamental Rights and Freedoms of the Individual: